European Rail Traffic Management System: History

-This situation caused the decision to focus more on the technical parts of ETCS and GSM-R as universal technical foundations of ERTMS.
+This situation shifted the focus more onto the technical parts of ETCS and GSM-R as universal technical foundations of ERTMS.
 To master this situation, Karel Vinck was appointed in July 2005 as EU coordinator.

-In 2005 was inked a Memorandum of Understanding on ERTMS by members of the European Commission, national railways and supplying industries in Brussels.
+In 2005 a Memorandum of Understanding on ERTMS was published by members of the European Commission, national railways and supplying industries in Brussels.
 According to this declaration ETCS was to be introduced in 10 to 12 years on a named part of the Trans-European Networks.
-Following up was in April 2006 a conference in Budapest for the introduction of ERTMS, attended by 700 people.
+Following this a conference was held in April 2006 in Budapest for the introduction of ERTMS, attended by 700 people.

 In July 2009, the European Commission announced that ETCS is now mandatory for all EU funded projects which include new or upgraded signalling and GSM-R is required when radio communications are upgraded.

 In April 2012 at the UIC ERTMS World Conference in Stockholm, Sweden, the executive director of the Community of European Railway and Infrastructure Companies (CER) called for an accelerated implementation of ERTMS in Europe.

 After definition of ETCS Baseline 3 in about 2010 and starting of implementation in multiple countries with Baseline 3 Release 2 in summer 2016, it is again possible to direct attention to operational management requirements of payloads.
-Big logistic companies like DB Cargo have the need to develop functional capabilities in the target scope of ETML, which should be welcome for standardisation.
+Logistics companies like DB Cargo have the need to develop functional capabilities in the target scope of ETML, which should be welcome for standardisation.